sheilaqf/drones/README.md

 go build cmd/drones.go

-## To build for Linux, please run the batch.bat file (you need to edit it in case of build for other SO):
+## To build for Linux, please run the batch.bat file (can be edit it in case of build for other SO):

 batch.bat